JoeyZ56/Terrific-Every-Design-frontend/README.md

 Todo:
 Project grid
+sending image files to email address

 Issues to fix:

-check box form data not bing regestered || not showing up as string name rather array number consider approach with "handlecheckboxchange" verses using an updated state function for the array options of checkbox items server not sending the email to the contractor
+1. check box form data not being regestered or not showing up as string name rather array number (priority)

+server not sending the email to the contractor (fixed)